Read John 8:21-59

 John ends the scene abruptly:

 “Very truly I tell you,” Jesus answered, “before Abraham was born, I am!”
 At this, they picked up stones to stone him, but Jesus hid himself, slipping away from the temple grounds.
 John 8:58-59

-If you’ve stepped across the line of faith, don’t expect everyone you meet to suddenly agree with you.
+If you’ve stepped across the line of faith, don’t expect everyone you meet to agree with you suddenly.
 I hope we don’t have to run from stones being hurled at us for speaking the truth.
 Or maybe that would be better, something like our brothers and sisters in China have to consider.
 Maybe then we would not be quite so comfortable in our surroundings.